Chris Kohler

 Angular comes with a hierarchical dependency injection system.
 I’ve created a infographic poster to visualise that system.

-What you need to know for know is that every component has its own injector and that child components can access the services from further up in the hierachy.
+What you need to know for now is that every component has its own injector and that child components can access the services from further up in the hierachy.

 Todo App with context-like state